guptam/kylo-docs-test/KyloDeploymentGuide.rst

 Installing all components on one edge node with internet access using the wizard.

-Follow the steps below to install the data lake accelerator using the installation wizard script.
+Follow the steps below to install Kylo using the installation wizard script.
 This is convenient for local sandboxes (HDP/Cloudera) and 1 node development boxes.
 The WGET command is used to download binaries so internet access is required.